 Millennials, influenced by environmental movements and urbanization, are more likely to view transit as a way to contribute to a sustainable future.
 Cities like Amsterdam and Copenhagen, where biking and public transit are deeply embedded in culture, see high levels of transit usage among this group.
 The TransitCenter research confirms this ethos: 64% cite sustainability as their primary motivation for choosing transit over driving.

 Gen Z, raised in the digital age, is more socially conscious and community-oriented.
 They are drawn to transit systems that align with their values, such as eco-friendly initiatives or equitable access.
-For example, a Gen Z student might choose a bike-share program over a car to reduce their environmental impact, while also valuing the independence it provides.
+A Gen Z student might choose a bike-share program over a car to reduce their environmental impact while also valuing the independence it provides.
+The community-bonding role of transit in reducing loneliness and the documented mental-health benefits of sustainable mobility are increasingly cited by younger riders as reasons to make transit a daily habit rather than a fallback.

 Accessibility and the Need for Inclusive Design